PidgeonTools/PidgeonRenderFarm/README.md

 ### Operating System
 Modern Windows (7 and above), Linux and MacOS are supported.
 Though only the Windows and Linux versions are tested.

--> You help testing by running the file and creating an issue on GitHub or by contacting us on Discord (see INFO section)
+-> You help testing by using the render farm and creating an [issue on GitHub](https://github.com/PidgeonTools/PidgeonRenderFarm/issues/new?template=bug_report.md) or by contacting us on [Discord](https://discord.gg/cnFdGQP)!

 ## Future Plans
 - [ ] Support for software other than Blender
-- [ ] !
-Support for Multiple Blender versions
+- [ ] ❗ Support for Multiple Blender versions
 - [ ] Rework render engine system
 - [ ] Support for custom Blender builds (e.g. E-Cycles)
 - [ ] Support for custom render engines (e.g. Radeon Pro Render)
 - [ ] Support for non animation projects
-- [ ] 0 Master handling multiple connections
+- [ ] ⏱️ Master handling multiple connections
 - [x] Bandwidth saving mode (Chunks)
 - [x] Automatically detecting render engine
-- [ ] ?
-Automatic Blender download
+- [ ] 💡 Automatic Blender download
 - [x] GUI (SuperRenderFarm)

-! = important
+❗ = important

-? = just a rough idea
+💡 = just a rough idea

-0 = halted
+⏱️ = halted

 ## Setup
 ### Client